NSHipster/articles/2015-10-05-guard-and-defer.md

 wash the dishes<br/>
 </samp>

+{% info %}

-> What happens if you nest `defer` statements, like this?
+What happens if you nest `defer` statements, like this?

 ```swift
 defer { defer { print("clean the gutter") } }
 ```

-> Your first thought might be that it pushes the statement
-> to the very bottom of the stack.
+Your first thought might be that it pushes the statement to the very bottom of the stack.
-> But that's not what happens.
+But that's not what happens.
-> Think it through,
+Think it through,
-> and then test your hypothesis in a Playground.
+and then test your hypothesis in a Playground.

+{% endinfo %}

 ### Deferring Judgement